Jody McCrea: Later films

 McCrea guest starred on Vacation Playhouse ("Three on an Island") and Pistols 'n' Petticoats ("The Pilot").
 He had a lead role as a biker in The Glory Stompers (1967), and starred in Sam (1967) for Larry Buchanan.
 He was a judge on Dream Girl of '67.

 McCrea had a supporting role in Scream Free!
 (1968) and the lead in The Girls from Thunder Strip (1970).

 McCrea starred in a Western Cry Blood, Apache (1970) which he also produced.
 He retired after November Children (1972).

 Personal life and death

-McCrea was married to the former actress Dusty Ironwing, who was an Lakota native American woman, from 1976 until her death in 1996.
+McCrea was married to the former actress Dusty Ironwing, who was a Lakota native American woman, from 1976 until her death in 1996.
 He raised her children, David Ironwing and Jaquet Ironwing, as his own.

 After retiring from films he became a rancher in Roswell, New Mexico, but came out of retirement to appear in 1981 in Lady Street Fighter.

 He died in 2009 of a heart attack at the age of 74.